helq1116/helq1116.github.io/_pages/about.md

 ---

-I am Linqiang He, a postdoctoral researcher at LDEO, Columbia University.
+Hi!
+My name is Linqiang He, a Postdoctoral Research Scientist at Lamont-Doherty Earth Observatory, Columbia University.

+In July 2024, I received my PhD in Meteorology at the Institute of Atmospheric Physics, Chinese Academy of Sciences, working with Prof. [Tianjun Zhou](https://scholar.google.com/citations?user=OTl3HEQAAAAJ&hl=en).

+Now, I have been a postdoc at Lamont-Doherty Earth Observatory, working with Prof. [Michela Biasutti](https://www.ldeo.columbia.edu/~biasutti/) and Prof. [Yochanan Kushnir](https://lamont.columbia.edu/directory/yochanan-kushnir).

-My research explores the Earth's climate evolution, with a recent focus on monsoon and Mediterranean climates.
+My research explores the Earth’s climate evolution, with a recent focus on monsoon and Mediterranean climates.
 By combining proxy records, model simulations, and physical diagnostics, I aim to uncover past climate dynamics and identify analogs for future change.
 I am also deeply interested in applying machine learning techniques and paleoclimate data assimilation to climate research.

 ## News
+May 2025   A paper on past South Asian monsoon inform its future published in [Nature](https://www.nature.com/articles/s41586-025-08956-6)

+Apr 2025   A poster presentation on Interglacial Mediterranean wetting dominated by Indian Ocean drying at EGU, Vienna, Austria

-2025.01 A paper on Cenozoic spring climate evolution published in Communications Earth & Enviornment
+Feb 2025   A paper on Cenozoic spring climate evolution published in [Communications Earth & Enviornment](https://www.nature.com/articles/s43247-025-02136-0)

-2024.12 A poster presentation on East Asian monsoon in the past and future warmer enivornments at AGU2024
+Dec 2024   A poster presentation on how past East Asian monsoon differs from its future at AGU, Washington.
+D.C., USA